code-check/docs/source/docs/en/guide_github.md

 - <a href="https://nodejs.org/en/download/" target="_blank">Node.js/npm</a>
 - <a href=
 "https://app.code-check.io/settings/social" target="_blank">Connect your GitHub account</a> to code-check.io.
-- Chant `npm install codecheck -g` in the CLI to summon codecheck.
+- Chant `npm install --global codecheck mocha` in the CLI.
 - Also: see additional requirements for your challenge in README.md & [YOUR LANGUAGE].md

 ## Setup